jipolanco/BSplineKit.jl/docs/src/index.md

   T = galerkin_tensor(R, (Derivative(0), Derivative(1), Derivative(0)))
   ```

-A tutorial showcasing this and much more functionality is coming in the
-future.

 ## Comparison with similar packages

 This project presents several similarities with the excellent
 [BSplines](https://github.com/sostock/BSplines.jl) package.
 This includes various types and functions which have the same names (e.g.
 `BSplineBasis`, `Spline`, `knots`, `order`).
-In most cases this is pure coincidence, as I wasn't aware of BSplines when
+In most cases this is pure coincidence, even though some inspiration was later
-development of BSplineKit started.
-Some inspiration was later taken from that package (including, for instance,
-the idea of a `Derivative` type).
+taken from that package (for instance, the idea of a `Derivative` type).

 Some design differences with the BSplines package include: